rubyAce71697/QMS/README.md

 * If a teacher login, the teachers home page will be displayed
 * Similary if student logs in, the student homepage will be displayed
 * Currently the differentiation is based on the 'is_staff' attribute of auth_user table
+* Teacher View -- performance of the students remaining